What Is a Short Sale?

 - Sellers do not have to go through the lengthy and tedious foreclosure process.

-- The seller’s credit score is not as affected as it would be if they were to foreclose.
-Foreclosures are one of the worst things to have on your credit report and they can hurt your score by 250 points!
-Opting for a short sale before the foreclosure stage will make it easier for you to qualify for another loan in the future.
+- The seller's credit score is not as affected as it would be if they were to foreclose.
+Foreclosures are one of the worst things to have on your credit report and they can hurt your score by 250 points before the foreclosure stage will make it easier for you to qualify for another loan in the future.

 - Sellers are in control of the sale, not the bank.
 Although the seller will not receive any money from the transaction, they maintain some control of the sale.
 The seller is involved in the sale of the house, whereas in a foreclosure, they are not.
 In this way it might not feel as though the bank is taking something out from under you.